 Medium to Large Gravel: Any size arrowhead can be found in this kind of creek or river bottom.

 A tool that I’ve found very helpful while searching creeks and streams is the Sand Dipper.
 This extendable tool allows you to pick up items out of the creek and it sifts the sand and dirt for you.
-Learn more about the Sand Dipper in my article, 5 Reason To Use A Sand Dipper.
+Learn more about the Sand Dipper in my post, 5 Reason To Use A Sand Dipper.
 You will not regret owning one!

-Locating Ancient Creeks
+How To Find Ancient Creeks

 Use Google maps to your advantage.
 Google maps can play a very helpful role when researching good areas for looking for arrowheads in the woods.